lmalloy/CS3600/README.md

 # CS3600
-Coursework for Introduction to Computer Security original commits made to GitLab
+Coursework for Introduction to Computer Security
+\n original commits made to GitLab